Skip to content

 • Focused on practical skills

-• Heavily hands-on
+• Heavily hands-on and entirely on the command line

 • Starts at the 1st Monday of each month